 Chestnut Flour Gnocchi

-Chestnut Flour Gnocchi, not only are they delicious but they are also very easy to make.
-A type of pasta that lends itself well to being dressed with everything autumn has to offer.
+Chestnut flour gnocchi are not only delicious but are also very easy to prepare.
+A type of pasta that is well-suited to be dressed with everything autumn has to offer.
 Especially great with any type of mushrooms.
-For this recipe, I did not use boiled chestnuts, because with the flour they are certainly quicker to make, it is the same flour I use to prepare pancakes and castagnaccio.
-Alternatively, if you want to prepare them with fresh chestnuts, you can always follow the procedure for potato gnocchi, they will certainly remain softer.
-Since you’re already getting your hands dirty, I recommend preparing a batch to freeze, ready to be consumed maybe when unexpected guests arrive: they are excellent even with just onion, guanciale, and grated pecorino romano.
+For this recipe, I did not use boiled chestnuts because the flour is faster to use, and it is the same flour I use for fritters and chestnut cake.
+Alternatively, if you want to prepare them with fresh chestnuts, you can follow the procedure for potato gnocchi, and they will definitely be softer.
+Since you’re getting your hands dirty, I recommend making a batch to freeze, ready to enjoy when unexpected guests arrive: they are excellent even with just onion, bacon, and grated Pecorino Romano cheese.

 If you like homemade pasta, don’t miss the upcoming recipes: